Free shipping from 55€**

 After all those activities and visits, you’re bound to be hungry again… and it has to be said that the Yucatán peninsula really does cater for tourists, so what’s on offer gastronomically is suited to what tourists want.

 This is a huge advantage for those on plant-based diets.
 You’ll often find vegan alternatives on the menu.
-Some of the restaurants we’d like to highlight include La Hoja Verde in Tulum, and Casa Axis Mundi.
+Some of the restaurants we’d like to highlight include La Hoja Verde in Tulum, and Palmaïa.
 You’ll also find the classic cuisine of Yucatán, though.
 One recipe worth mentioning is the Mayan dish „Cochinita Pibil“ with recado rojo – red sauce.
 It’s traditionally made with pork cooked in underground earth ovens.
 By the way, the spiciest chili there is, the habanera, comes from the Yucatán peninsula.
 But watch out, it’s rather fiery!

 ¡arriba!
 Off we go to more (culinary) highlights